Aortic valve disease

 - Injury to the heart.

-To better understand the causes of aortic valve disease, it may be helpful to know how the heart valves typically work.
+To better understand the causes of aortic valve disease, it may help to know how the heart valves typically work.

 The heart has four valves that keep blood flowing in the correct direction.
 These valves are: